Can You Get Cash Back With a Credit Card?

 Cash Back at the Register

-At select retailers, you may have the option to request cash back during a transaction.
+At some retailers, you may have the option to request cash back during a transaction.
 When you're at the checkout, look for the option on the credit card terminal to receive cash back.
 Next, you'll be prompted to specify the amount of cash you'd like to receive.
 After confirming the amount, the cash will be dispensed to you along with your purchase.

 Convenience Check